bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/03_Deployments/01_Master_worker/07_Remote_access_Cluster_Computing.rst

 Requirements
 ------------

-In order to use COMPSs with the ssh adaptor, some requirements must be fulfilled:
+In order to use COMPSs with remote clusters some requirements must be fulfilled:

--  Have a **public-private key pair** shared with the any resource that will be used, as detail in the section (:ref:`Sections/01_Installation/05_Additional_configuration:Configure SSH passwordless`).
+-  Generate a **public-private key pair** and authorize it in any Cluster that will be used.
+(More details in section :ref:`Sections/01_Installation/05_Additional_configuration:Configure SSH passwordless`).
 -  Have this remote resources in the **known hosts** file situated in **~/.ssh/known_hosts**.
--  **COMPSs** must be installed in both in the master and all the remote resources.
+-  **COMPSs** must be installed in both in the master and all the remote Clusters.

 .. important::
-    Both, the client and the remote computing resource should have the same version of **COMPSs**, which must be 3.2 or higher.
+    Both, the client and the remote computing resource should have the same or a compatible version of **COMPSs**, which must be 3.2 or higher.

 Execution